Recently, I was bombarded with Facebook messages and posts about an addiction story everyone got really excited about.

+How amazing is that?
 If only things were really that simple…

-Dealing with the Real World
+Dealing with the real world

 Let's ignore for a moment the methodological issues with Dr. Alexander's study (more on that here ).
 Assuming that what we are aiming for is not a world free of addicted rats, but rather a world free of addicted people, I have been wondering for quite a few years how we could translate these findings into real life.

-Worse still, as far as I can tell, we will, for the foreseeable future, be unable to create such a Utopia for most people on earth.
+Worse still, as far as I can tell, we will, for the foreseeable future, be unable to create such a utopia for most people on Earth.
 If this is so, there is little doubt that some of the people affected by negative circumstances, traumatic experiences, or biological disturbances will be led down the path towards struggles with drugs and such.

-For instance, we now know that early life trauma alters the function of the Hypothelamic-pituitary-adrenal axis, making individuals who have been exposed to trauma at an early age far more susceptible to stress, anxiety and substance use; or that hypoxia during delivery (certainly a form of trauma) can increase the chances of mental health defects later in life.
+For instance, we now know that early life trauma alters the function of the hypothalamic-pituitary-adrenal axis, making individuals who have been exposed to trauma at an early age far more susceptible to stress, anxiety and substance use; or that hypoxia during delivery (certainly a form of trauma) can increase the chances of mental health defects later in life.

 So trauma and stress are is not at all objective truths but rather individually determined patterns of influence.
-I am fully on board with making sure that the treatment system we use does not exacerbate the problems that stress an trauma bring about (so no shaming, breaking-down, or expulsion of clients for their struggles), but I think that the picture this TED talk and the related book presents is far too simplified to be as helpful as we want it to be.
+I am fully on board with making sure that the treatment system we use does not exacerbate the problems that stress and trauma bring about (so no shaming, breaking-down, or expulsion of clients for their struggles), but I think that the picture this TED talk and the related book presents is far too simplified to be as helpful as we want it to be.

 How oversimplification hurts us

-What if human life is somewhat more complicated than rat life, science-lab or not.
+What if human life is somewhat more complicated than rat life, science lab or not?
 What if Rat Heaven is not a recipe for success in eradicating human addiction because our own internal struggles , social networks and consciousness-seeking drive us farther in seeking mind-alteration than they do rats?
-Isn’t it possible that even if we were somehow able to make earth a Utopia, and I would argue we are moving farther from such a reality and not closer, we would still be dealing with substance use?
+Isn’t it possible that even if we were somehow able to make Earth a Utopia (and I would argue we are moving farther from such a reality and not closer) we would still be dealing with substance use?
 It’s been happening for at least 8000 years already and I’m thinking it’s here to stay.

-So while I agree that social connection is very important for dealing with substance use problems (that is why we don’t shame our clients at IGNTD and don’t expel them for using when the program doesn’t call for it), it also matters who we’re connecting to and that, unfortunately, is something we control only to a limited extent.
+So while I agree that social connection is very important for dealing with substance use problems (that is why we don’t shame our clients at I GNTD and don’t expel them for using when the program doesn’t call for it), it also matters who we’re connecting to and that, unfortunately, is something we control only to a limited extent.

 So let’s keep moving towards a shame-free way of looking at addiction but let’s not pretend that wishing the struggles away will make it so.